-Apple Pay Suica is different from Apple Pay credit cards in that your Suica can only exist on a single device.
-Apple Pay credit cards can coexist on iPhone, Apple Watch or iPad, not so with Suica.
+Apple Pay Suica•PASMO is different from Apple Pay credit cards in that the Suica•PASMO prepaid stored value is stored locally on the device and can only exist on a single device.
+Apple Pay credit cards can coexist simultaneously on iPhone and Apple Watch, not Suica•PASMO.

-Don’t worry about losing your Suica SF account balance or commuter pass information.
-Apple Pay and the Mobile Suica system preserve all of your Suica information.
+Make sure you do the above steps with a good network connection and outside of the 2am~4am JST Mobile Suica • Mobile PASMO system maintenance window.
+Don’t worry about losing your card SF account balance or commute plan information.
+Apple Pay iCloud and the Mobile Suica • Mobile PASMO systems preserve all of your card information.
 Just make sure that you are signed in with the same Apple ID on your new iPhone and that Apple Pay is turned on.
-After Suica is back in Wallet on the new iPhone you can change the Region setting to your preference.
+If the add Suica•PASMO option does not show in Wallet, set the device Region to Japan, re-add Suica•PASMO, then return Region to your preference.

-If you forget to delete Suica on the old device before setting the new one and cannot find your previous Suica, use the “Lost iPhone” technique to recover it.
-Other topics can be found on the Apple Pay Suica Guide
+If you wipe the old device, or forget to delete Suica•PASMO on the old device before setting up the new one and cannot find your previous Suica or PASMO, see Recover Suica•PASMO from a lost or wiped iPhone.
+Other topics can be found on the Apple Pay Suica • PASMO Guide.